Typical Irish food - reinterpreted by young chefs

 Braised Beef Cheek - Typical Irish food

 Our meal begins with a cocktail mix of pear vodka, apple cider, lemon juice, apple syrup, cinnamon and the foam of a passion fruit, the aforementioned Cinna-Bon-Bon drink.
 Sounds and tastes very delicious.
 Apple syrup and apple cider both come from one of the apple farmsthat we visited on our trip.
-For starters, he serves us foie gras in pistachio crust on rocket and apple jam.
-For the main course I choose the traditional beef stew.
-A poem for all who like roast meat.
+For starters, he served us pistachio-crusted foie gras with arugula and apple jam.
+The pistachio-crusted foie gras served as a starter, by the way, is a French influence—a creative outlier amidst the otherwise regionally focused menu.
+For the main course, I chose the traditional braised beef.
+A poem for anyone who loves roasts.

 Snickers Tart